 I was absolutely shocked.
-I couldn’t believe my eyes!
-I knew the water spot would surely dry faster, but an hour faster?
+I couldn’t believe my eyes.
+I knew the water spot would surely dry faster, but a whole hour faster?
 Wow.

-So my experiment really reinforces how it’s so important to pay special attention to your skin.
+So my experiment really reinforces how it’s so important to pay special attention to your skin when you travel.
 Skin cells are like fish, they need water to live and without it, you are compromising not only the appearance of the skin (lines and wrinkles are more pronounced when moisture is lacking in the skin) but the overall health of it too.

 P.S.
 Yes, the flight attendants asked me what the heck I was doing!
 All in the name of skin care…and to provide good skin care content for my loyal blog readers.

 What can you do to prevent airplane dryness?